 The West Virginia Prosecuting Attorneys Institute provides or facilitates a variety of trainings to the state's prosecutors, law enforcement officers and others within the criminal justice system.
-The Institute produced 66 training dates in 2019.
+Although the Institute normally produces in excess of 60 training dates annually, we were limited to about half of that in 2020 because of the Covid-19 virus.